Pink Sugar Cookies

 Granulated sugar adds the sweetness.
 Beating the butter and sugar will take about 2 to 3 minutes.
 I have not tried this recipe with a sugar alternative.

 Use one egg and one additional egg yolk.
 This keeps the cookies more soft and dense than cake like.
+For an eggless version, make these Vegan Sugar Cookies!

 A bit of vanilla extract adds a delicious homemade flavor.